-- All Research Placement candidates will receive a bursary of £1,269.84 to support their participation in the scheme.
-This amount is based on the current national minimum wage and the minimum expected hours of work (111hrs per placement). - Candidates are paid in 2 instalments, in weeks 5 and 10 of their placements. - Flexible working is a priority.
-Candidates are expected agree working arrangements with their supervisory team prior to commencing the placement to ensure they can complete the project work around their existing commitments. - Candidates are registered as temporary staff with NTU and will receive the following for the duration of their placement: - An NTU visitor card with access to necessary buildings. - A university email account. - Borrowing access to NTU library facilities. - Similar access to UoN facilities can be arranged as per project needs. - On completion, candidates receive a certificate to formally recognise their participation in the UfN Co(l)laboratory Research Placements programme.
+- All Research Placement candidates will receive a bursary of £1,300 to support their participation in the scheme. - Candidates are paid in 2 instalments, in weeks 5 and 10 of their placements. - Flexible working is a priority.
+Candidates are expected agree working arrangements with their supervisory team prior to commencing the placement to ensure they can complete the project work around their existing commitments. - Candidates will be registered with temporary sponsored accounts at either De Montford University, University of Loughborough, or the University of Leicester and will receive the following for the duration of their placement: - $\,\circ\,$ An visitor card with access to necessary buildings. - A university email account. - Borrowing access to local library facilities. - Similar access to additional institutions can be arranged as needed. - On completion, candidates receive a certificate to formally recognise their participation in the Co(I)laboratory Research Placements programme.